 Column 2: Trade Classification

-It is important that you use the classification that most closely describes the work the employee is actually doing.
+You must use the classification that most closely describes the work the employee is doing.
 If the classification does have a group number, include it here.
-Be sure to notate employees that are apprentices and include their percentage, classification and group number if applicable.
+Be sure to note apprentices’ employees and include their percentage, classification, and group number if applicable.

-It is possible that an employee works under more than one classification during a day.
+An employee may work under more than one classification during the day.
 In this situation, use the highest rate of pay for all hours worked or account for hours worked for each classification and hourly rate on separate lines.

 Example of Completed Columns 1 and 2 :